AUA Summit - What is Kidney (Renal) Trauma?

 • The regulation of blood pressure and red blood cell counts

-When the kidneys are damaged, they may not function well.
+When the kidneys are damaged by trauma, they may not function well.
 In most cases, some damage won’t cause too many problems.
 But, major damage may require more treatment, like dialysis.

 Symptoms